chrisnoonan98675/site/xl-deploy/how-to/add-a-step-to-a-deployment-plan-using-the-command-plugin.markdown

 - plugin
 - deployment
 - planning
+weight: 352
 ---

 For a deployment, XL Deploy calculates the step list based on your model.
 But what if you want to add an extra step?
 There are several ways to do this.
-This cookbook entry will explain a simple case: executing a remote shell command on a server.
+This topic will explain a simple case: executing a remote shell command on a server.

 In this example we will show how to add a step to log the disk usage using the `df` command.
 We will do this using the [Command plugin](/xl-deploy/concept/command-plugin.html).